EightBitGuru/FAST-40/README.md

 * Add a SHIFT-key modifier to the scroll CTRL-delay logic to toggle a scroll-lock until released

 ### Release v1.3 (30th October 2025)
-* Added overwrite protection so SHIFT/RUNSTOP actions trigger LOAD ERROR if there is a BASIC program in memory
+* Added write-protection so SHIFT/RUNSTOP actions trigger **?LOAD ERROR** if there is a BASIC program in memory

-* Removed the queued LIST and RUN commands from SHIFT/RUNSTOP actions as they were not processed correctly
+### Release v1.4 (????????????
+2025)
+* Added write-protection control bit so it can be disabled if necessary (e.g. for chain-loaded multi-part programs)
+* Optimised the line-refresh logic to call the same self-modifying render code that the main render pipeline uses
+* Added PLOT command for 'hi-res graphics mode' pixel plotting

 # Who is 8-Bit Guru?